|Nutritional Guidelines (per serving)|

-Hot chocolate just got cool—like ice-cold cool.
 This chilled hot cocoa can be enjoyed on both the warmest or the coldest days of the year.
-It's a delicious, all-weather treat that will satisfy your chocolate cravings and it's a fun, new take on the traditional winter drink.
+It's a delicious, all-weather treat that will satisfy your chocolate cravings, and it's a fun, new take on the traditional winter drink.

 Make the Chocolate Ice Cubes

-Whisk together one cup of the milk with the portion of hot chocolate recommended for your mix.
+Whisk together 1 cup of the milk with 1 packet (2 tablespoons) of the hot chocolate mix.

 Pour the mixture into an ice cube tray.